Authentication¶

 Reference environment variables instead of storing values:

-redisctl profile set prod \
+redisctl profile set prod --type cloud \

---cloud-api-key '${REDIS_CLOUD_API_KEY}' \
+--api-key '${REDIS_CLOUD_API_KEY}' \

---cloud-secret-key '${REDIS_CLOUD_SECRET_KEY}'
+--api-secret '${REDIS_CLOUD_SECRET_KEY}'

 The variables are resolved at runtime.